TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Eco-lodges in Ecuador

-Yachana Lodge.
-Part of the Funedesin Foundation Mondaña Project — which is helping 30 indigenous communities build schools and a medical clinic, install running water, and more — the lodge provides a beautiful and comfortable setting for visitors to experience the Amazon and learn about the endangered ecosystem.
+Yachana Foundation Lodge.
+A foundation dedicated to conservation — the lodge provides a beautiful and comfortable setting for volunteers and visitors to experience the Amazon and learn about the endangered ecosystem.
 Located two hours by motorized canoe from Misahualli.
 Nonvolunteer visitors pay per day for lodging, meals, and guide.

 Related Topics